Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Unfortunately, world politics can stand in the way of being able to help your friends and family in sanctioned countries.

-As Ireland is a member of the United Nations, the country commits and implements the sanction laws and regulations passed by United Nations Security Council, as well as the European Union.
+As Singapore is a member of the United Nations, our country commits and implements the sanction laws and regulations passed by United Nations Security Council, as well as the European Union and the U.S. Department of the Treasury’s Office of Foreign Assets Control through our domestic laws.

-The European Union currently has economic sanctions on countries like Iran, North Korea and Syria.
+The sanctions prohibit Singaporeans and companies from engaging in any activity involving sanctioned individuals, entities, countries or territories.
+Currently, sanctioned countries and regions are the Crimea region, Cuba, Iran, North Korea, Sudan and Syria.
 While you may discover options to get around these sanctions to support friends and family, the government often considers these to be illegal.

 A note on Myanmar and Côte d'Ivoire

-After many years of sanctions against Côte d’Ivoire (Ivory Coast), the European Union announced that the government would lift its long-standing trade sanctions in September 2016, in accordance with the UN Security Council.
+After many years of sanctions against Côte d’Ivoire (Ivory Coast), Singapore officially lifted its long-standing trade sanctions in April 2016, in accordance with the UN Security Council.
 That said, many banks and money transfers have yet to establish themselves there.
 Before you complete your transfer, first confirm that your selected provider is able to fully deliver your funds.

 On the other hand, Myanmar (sometimes called Burma) had sanctions lifted against it in 2012 but reinstated partly in October 2018.
 You’ll still be able to send money to Myanmar, but be wary of only sending money to friends and family you know well.

-There are over countries that the European Union has sanctions against but only a few that you can’t send money to from Ireland.
+There are over a dozen countries that Singapore has sanctions against, which you can read more about on the Singapore Customs’ website, but only a few that you can’t send money to from Singapore.

 - Iran.
 Economic sanctions began on Iran when the country refused to give up its uranium enrichment program for nuclear weapons.
 However, some of these sanctions were dropped in 2015.

 - North Korea.
-Ireland has no diplomatic relations with North Korea due to its lack of democracy, freedom and basic human rights.
+Singapore has no diplomatic relations with North Korea due to its lack of democracy, freedom and basic human rights.

 - Syria.
 Economic sanctions are imposed on the country as civil war swept throughout the nation and President Assad was accused of supporting terrorist groups and violating the basic human rights of Syrians.